Wealth Taxes Will Not Make the Political System Perfect, But So What?

 Again, it is difficult to know whether this is simple laziness or something worse.
 First, it is very obvious that the neoliberal program to reduce taxes at the top played the starring role in the rise of inequality over the past four or five decades.
 But second, what in the world does it mean to say that the only way to fix a problem is to reverse the one and only thing that caused it in the first place?
 While it is true that fixing the underlying cause can sometimes be effective, it is simply false to say that there is no other way to cure a problem.
 Yet that line was tossed off with great self-assurance.

 That was surprising, because I would not have thought that economists would be prone to that category of logical error.
 On the other hand, I was not at all surprised that two of the three economists simply made no effort to understand the constitutional questions involving a wealth tax.
-They were simply satisfied to say things like: "Here is a range of estimates of possible revenues from a wealth tax.
+They were more than satisfied to say things like: "Here is a range of estimates of possible revenues from a wealth tax.
 But I've heard that it could be unconstitutional, so maybe the number is zero."

 It is not that simple, of course.
-As Professor Dorf put it in his column yesterday, "the Supreme Court might strike it down as a 'direct' tax that needs to be apportioned but isn't.
+As Professor Dorf put it in his column yesterday, "the Supreme Court might strike [a wealth tax] down as a 'direct' tax that needs to be apportioned but isn't.
 (The Court shouldn't strike it down, but that doesn't mean it wouldn't.)"
 What he means is that wealth taxes could be (wrongly) characterized as direct taxes, which the Constitution says must be apportioned.
 In a Verdict column last year, I described the underlying issues and pointed out that it is simply not true to say that "a wealth tax is unconstitutional if it is deemed a direct tax."
 Wealth taxes, even if direct, can be imposed without violating the Constitution.

 At most, then, an unapportioned wealth tax would have to be apportioned, either by changing it after the Supreme Court misrules or by putting in a fallback provision when passing the unapportioned version.
 But that is far different from saying (as Bloomberg himself does) that wealth taxes are per se unconstitutional.